islem1997/EmbeddedEngineerTest_Labfoward/README.md

  - implementing better UI
  - adding tls to the mqtt broker for security
  - better strutring the Commands syntax and protocol betweeen the device and the driver
- ## thank you for considering for the position i must say i had fun doing this test as it kinda made me remember why i chose to specialize in IOT in the first place and I hope I talk to you soon :)
+ ### thank you for considering me for the position.
+I must say i had fun doing this test as it kind of made me remember why i chose to specialize in IOT in the first place. and I hope I talk to you soon :)